envoymediagroup/MediaMath-PHP-Library/README.md

     $API = new MediaMathAPI(1);

+Additionally, you may set the debugging flag by calling the setDebugLevel method like this:

+    $API->setDebugLevel(2);

+Here is some more info on what the debug levels do:

 * Debug Level 1: This level will print out extra detail for what is going on in all the methods
 * Debug Level 2: This level gives you all the output of level 1 and additionally outputs the CURL headers and MediaMath raw responses involved.